 - Programmatic Advertising – automatically buys and sells adverts on your behalf to help you earn passive income.

 You can also distribute podcasts on multiple platforms, including Google, Spotify, Apple, Podchaser, iHeartRadio, etc., through a single tap.

 Best for measuring podcast analytics ($19 per month).

-You can also embed its podcast player on your website, including a multi-episode player, through a simple embed code.
+You can embed its podcast player, including a multi-episode player, on your website through a simple embed code.